 Elder and imported from Scotland).

 I showed a lot with Simba and Kiara and just started to show Jentl.
 You can meet me at shows as an exhibitor, a steward, a visitor or as a judge.
 I am licensed to judge Shetland Sheepdogs (FCI 88), Rough Collies (FCI 156) and Smooth Collies(FCI 296) and really enjoying this.
-So far I had the pleasure to judge in the United Kingdom, Germany, Denmark, Norway, Australia and of course the Netherlands.
+So far I had the pleasure to judge in the United Kingdom, Belgium, Germany, Denmark, Norway, Australia and of course the Netherlands.

 Talking and writing about shelties.
 I love talking and writing about shelties and dogs in general.
 I regularly write for the Sheltie Shelter, the magazine of the Dutch Sheltie Club, but also on my website I like to publish about my beloved breed.
 From 2002-2006 I published a number of World Breeders portraits on the kennels Tiakina, Francehill, Leeland, Shemaur and Lythwood.
 You can read them by clicking on the articles above.
 I also published two articles during the round of the years 2008 and 2009, duo portraits with Dina Korna (Scandyline)/ Malcolm Hart (Hartmere) and Sissel Tangnes (Mellsjogda)/Michael Ewing (Sommerville).